bennettpeter/MythTV-LeanCapture/README.md

 ## Hardware Installation

-Connect each fire stick to a capture device, ethernet adapter, and power supply.
-If you do not have an ethernet adapter you can use wifi.
+Connect each fire stick to a capture device, Ethernet adapter, and power supply.
+If you do not have an Ethernet adapter you can use WiFi.
 Connect each to a USB socket on the MythTV backend.

 ## Software installation

-### MythTV Backend
+### Linux Machine

-After installing MythTV backend, this set of scripts can be installed.

 Prerequisite software for these scripts can be installed on Linux with the distribution package manager.

 - vlc or obs-studio
 - tesseract-ocr
 - gocr